The Mutiny of the Elsinore (1937 film)

-The Mutiny of the Elsinore is a 1937 British action film directed by Roy Lockwood and starring Lyn Harding, Paul Lukas and Kathleen Kelly.
-The screenplay concerns a mutiny on a ship against a brutal captain.
-It was an adaptation of the 1914 novel The Mutiny of the Elsinore by Jack London.
+The Mutiny of the Elsinore (also known as Jack London's Mutiny of the Elsinore) is a 1937 British action film directed by Roy Lockwood and starring Lyn Harding, Paul Lukas and Kathleen Kelly.
+It was written by Beaufoy Milton and Walter Summers, adapted from the 1914 novel The Mutiny of the Elsinore by Jack London.
 It was shot at Welwyn Studios in Hertfordshire, and on location on board the Padua at Funchal.
 The film's sets were designed by the art director Duncan Sutherland.
+The screenplay concerns a mutiny on a ship against a brutal captain.

 Plot summary

 Following a mutiny on a ship against a brutal mate, a writer who happens to be aboard as a passenger is asked to take over after the murder of the Captain.